ppy/osu-wiki/wiki/Tournaments/oPHN/2022_mania/en.md

 All six notecharts will be created by the mappool selectors and/or special guest notecharters and will be unreleased prior to the tournament qualification stage, to provide zero opportunity for advantage through familiarity.

-All players will have two chances at each qualifier notechart, in which the highest of the two runs on each qualifier notechart will be used to calculate your final score.
+All players will have two chances at each qualifier notechart, in which the highest of the two runs on each qualifier notechart will be used to calculate the final score.

-Players will be organized into groups based on their availability.
-Because qualification is not a process that involves 1 on 1 matchups, it is actually possible to have 8 players go through the qualification process at once.
+Players will be organised into groups based on their availability.
+Because qualification is not a process that involves 1-on-1 matchups, it is actually possible to have 8 players go through the qualification process at once.
 If this is a confusing process, do not worry: simply adhere to the schedule that will be released and follow referee instructions during the match.

 Regardless of the number of entrants and eliminations, the qualification process will also be done to seed players.
-Players will be ordered based on their average score rating on all four songs, with the best average score rating being seed #1, and the worst average score rating being seed n; n being the number of players in the qualification stage.
+Players will be ordered based on their average score rating on all four songs, with the best average score rating being seed #1, and the worst average score rating being seed n, n being the number of players in the qualification stage.

-Players are discouraged from disclosing, streaming, or discussing their qualifier round scores in public until after the results are finalized.
-This is to make sure that all of the players will give it their all and avoid seed manipulation.
+Players are discouraged from disclosing, streaming, or discussing their qualifier round scores in public until after the results are finalised.
+This is to make sure that all players will give their all and to avoid seed manipulation.

 #### Group stage

-After the Qualification stage, the remaining players will be divided into 4 different pots based on their qualification seed.
+After the qualification stage, the remaining players will be divided into 4 different pots based on their qualification seed.
 These pots will be labelled "Top Seed", "High Seed", "Low Seed", and "Bottom Seed".
-Groups (for the Group Stage) are then formed by randomly selecting one player from each seed group through a live draw.
+Groups (for the group stage) are then formed by randomly selecting one player from each seed group through a live draw.

 The number of players in each pot are as follows:

-- For the 4K Division, there will be 8 players per pot, corresponding to 8 groups in total.
+- For the 4K division, there will be 8 players per pot, corresponding to 8 groups in total.
-- For the 7K Division, there will be 6 players per pot, corresponding to 6 groups in total.
+- For the 7K division, there will be 6 players per pot, corresponding to 6 groups in total.

 The players will then be subject to two rounds of matches.
-In the first round, the Group Stage will have 2 matches per group:
+In the first round, the group stage will have 2 matches per group:

 - The first match is a match between the Top Seed and High Seed.
 The winner of this match will advance to the Bracket Stage as the Group Winner.
 The loser of this match will play in the second round of Group Stage.
 - The second match is a match between the Bottom seed and Low seed.
 The winner of this match will get to play in the second round of Group Stage.
 The loser of this match will be eliminated from the tournament.